 For Baselworld 2014, Tudor launched the Heritage Black Bay – Blue, which we covered last week.
 And while that is the model that seems to be getting the most press, the Ranger is another model that also deserves praise.
 On the wrist, I prefer the look of the Ranger over the Black Bay.
-They are both listed as 41 mm in diameter, however, the Ranger wears a bit smaller, which I personally like.
+They are both listed as 41 mm in diameter, however, the Ranger wears a bit smaller.

 The Ranger was basically Tudor’s take on the Rolex Explorer in 1967 when the collection was first introduced.
 And so today, the Ranger also looks a lot like an Explorer, but as with the rest of the Heritage collection, the designers were careful not to cannibalize on the comparable Rolex models.

 You can buy the Tudor Heritage Ranger with a steel bracelet, leather strap, or bund-style leather strap.
 An additional camouflage fabric strap comes with every watch.
-Retail price is $2,850 on leather strap or $2,950 on steel bracelet.
+The retail price is $2,850 on a leather strap or $2,950 on a steel bracelet.
 Available in the US beginning in July.
 (Ref.
 79910)